jthuraisamy/markovTextStego.js/README.md

 Limitations
 -----------

-* Corpus must, at minimum, contain two unique sentences/lines.
+* Corpus must contain at least two unique sentences/lines with each consisting of two or more words.

 Special Thanks
 --------------